jeffkole/opower.github.io/README.md

 1. Clone the repo
 1. Install bundler if you don't already have it: `gem install bundler`
 1. Install the required gems, using bundler: `bundle install`
-1. Start up Jekyll in "watch" mode: `bundle exec jekyll serve --watch --drafts`
+1. Start up Jekyll in "watch" mode: `bundle exec jekyll serve --watch`
 1. Load up the site locally: `open http://localhost:4000`

 ## Making and submitting edits or new blog posts